NetherlandsOfficial Name: Kingdom of the Netherlands

 LGBTI Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGBTI events in the Netherlands.
 See our LGBTI travel information page and section 6 of the Department of State's Human Rights Report for further details.

-Persons with Mobility Issues: Dutch law guarantees equality and the right to access for people with disabilities.
-Information about accessibility in and around Amsterdam for travelers with disabilities is available on the Amsterdam guide.
+Travelers Who Require Accessibility Assistance: Dutch law guarantees equality and the right to access for people with disabilities.
+Information about accessibility in and around Amsterdam for travelers with disabilities is available on Amsterdam’s main online portal for visitors and local residents.
+See I amsterdam link.

 Women Travelers: See our travel tips for women travelers.